andriaioannides2012-hub/madymo-child-cyclist-helmet-assessment/README.md

 python generate_figures.py
 ```

-Figures are saved as 300 dpi PNG files.
-Each figure block is self-contained — comment out any you do not need.
+Figures are saved as PNG files.

 ---